 There are no membership, registration, or joining fees.

-- The Moruya Library’s weekly ‘write-ups’, held in the Gubar Baran room each Tuesday from 11:00am to 12:30pm, are casual, drop-in sessions providing time for quiet, self-directed writing and are recommended for keen writers who are not working towards publication but seek dedicated writing time during the day.
+- The Moruya Library hosts weekly ‘write-ups’ in the Gubar Baran room each Tuesday from 11:00am to 12:30pm.
+These are casual, drop-in sessions providing time for quiet, self-directed writing and are recommended for keen writers who are not working towards publication but seek dedicated, self-directed writing time during the day.

 - The libraries regularly promote writing workshops – see their website for more details. https://www.esc.nsw.gov.au/community/libraries/whats-on